Price Elasticity of Demand Calculator

 Understanding Your Results

-How to Use the Price Elasticity Calculator
+How to Use the Price Elasticity of Demand Tool

-1. Enter the initial price
+1. Enter the total initial price of the order.

-3. Enter the final price
+3. Enter the total final price.

 Calculation Example